wajihullahbaig/VGGFaceMatching/README.md

 ### With SVM Classification

 Using SVM classification, a touch better accuracy is achieved when that data set for each individual is split by 75% for training 25% to testing.
 That is 6 images for training and 2 images for testing.
-The code handles creating the train/test split and formats the data acceptable by SVM
+The code handles creating the train/test split and formats the data acceptable by SVM.
-Match with SVM has an accuracy of 95% - A touch better plain vector to vector matching as in FVC protocol
+The SVM based matching performs at 95% accuracy - A touch better plain vector to vector matching as in FVC protocol.

 Caffe researchers claim to have better accuracy on mean image substraction.
 In my tests, I have subtracted mean of the image from itself to produce